hannahsydney/joybot/telegram-ui/README.md

 ## Setup
-MOdifiy the `.env` file under the `/src` directory.
+Modifiy the `.env` file under the `/src` directory.
 This file defines all the environment variables necessary for the app to run.

 Necessary environment variables include:
 - `bot_token`: The Telegram bot API token